-When it comes to security for your self-storage facility, your gate is an extremely important component.
-You’re expecting it to work 24 / 365 to allow your customers in, and to keep dangerous people out.
+Gate operator maintenance is an extremely important component of security for your self-storage facility.
+You’re expecting it to work 24/7 to allow your customers in and to keep dangerous people out.
 If your gate is broken, then your security suffers.
-To help keep your gate from causing you headaches, it’s a great idea to perform preventative maintenance on the operator and gate.
+To keep your gate from causing you headaches, it’s vital to perform regular maintenance on the operator and gate.

-- Barrier Arm Gates with wooden, composite, or aluminum arms.
+- Barrier Arm Gates.
+These gates have wooden, composite, or aluminum arms.

 - Lubricate the chain with lightweight chain oil.
 Do not use WD-40.

 - If applicable, check to make sure the V-track or hydraulic track is clear of debris.

 - Inspect any rollers for wear or damage.

 - If the operator does not have a sealed battery backup, check the water levels.

 - Lubricate hinges.